-While it’s a potential hazard to everyone, lack of sleep is a huge problem within the trucking industry because of the size of the vehicles involved, and the fact that the public is exposed to the danger.Hours of Service Regulations
+While it’s a potential hazard to everyone, lack of sleep is a huge problem within the trucking industry because of the size of the vehicles involved, and the fact that the public is exposed to the danger, as our Fort Lauderdale lawyers are aware.Hours of Service Regulations

 One federal survey recently discovered:

 - Sixty-five percent of truck drivers admit to feeling drowsy while driving in the last year.

 - Nearly 50 percent admitted to actually having fallen asleep behind the wheel over the last 12 months.

 Another problem right now is much of the trucking industry pays by the mile, rather than by the hour.
 As a result, truckers are motivated to drive beyond their personal limits to increase their paychecks.

 And for the companies that own tractors or contract with the drivers, the faster the haul, the more deliveries they can make and the more money they earn.
 But when these entities fail to adhere to federal safety standards for hours of service, they not only violate federal law, they put everyone on the road in jeopardy.